Keeping Fit Counts!

 I am not here to pass judgment as not every student will gain weight and not every student drinks.
 My main purpose is to say that even for students on a tight budget, it is possible to eat healthy, exercise and not gain the freshman 15.
 Let’s address exercising.
 FAU’s recreation and fitness center is a 77,000 square foot state of the art facility.
 I do not know if students today realize how fortunate they are to have a facility that includes strength and conditioning rooms, basketball courts, badminton courts, cardio room and weight machines, yoga, pilates, spinning, locker rooms, and a social corridor to help them stay comfortably fit.
 The Rec Center also boasts a leisure and lap pool as well as outdoor basketball courts, rock wall, climbing course, tennis courts, fields, and a track.

 Staying fit has never been so easy.
-The fitness center also has all types of classes including boot camp, cardio, cycling, kickboxing, HIIT class, spin, yoga and meditation, Zumba, barre and more.
-The schedule can be found here.
+The fitness center also has all types of classes including boot camp, cardio, cycling, kickboxing, HIIT class, spin, yoga and meditation, Zumba, barre, and more.
 These great fitness options aside, many students prefer to run stadiums, a tradition of FAU students.
 This involves running down the steps in the stadium and then back up moving from section to section.
 It is free for students and an amazing workout.
 An added advantage is being able to watch the football team in practice if they time it properly.

 Many of the sororities and fraternities also have competitive sports teams as well.
 And for those students who can’t quite give up their at-home workouts, Boca Raton has two Orange Theory locations – my daughter’s friends go to Orange Theory choosing the two sessions per week package.